 Heather moved to Steamboat in 1983 where the landscapes and historic structures of Routt County instilled in her a love of the land and passion for stewardship.
 As owner of StudioCPG, a landscape architecture and planning firm located in Denver, Heather has provided design consulting services to municipalities and public agencies throughout the country on issues associated with the preservation and management of treasured public lands, including current work for the National Western Center and the National Park Service.
 Heather serves on the Board of Trustees for Historic Denver and joined Historic Routt County’s Board of Trustees in 2020.
 Heather’s most cherished places in Routt County are the front porch of Crossan’s Market, The Antlers and the rolling hay fields of South Routt County.

 "I've been involved with the local non-profit community for over twenty years, and I recognize the importance of taking care of not only our residents and visitors, but also our unique natural and historic resources.
 I truly appreciate the interest and valuable help from others in the community to preserve our sense of place and history through conservation of our open land resources and historic preservation of our unique buildings, for “once they are gone, they are gone forever…'"

-BIO: Kathy is Finance Director at Yampa Valley Land Trust and former President of the Board of Directors of Historic Routt County.
+Kathy is the former Finance Director at Yampa Valley Land Trust.
 Kathy first came to the Yampa Valley from Michigan in 1975.
 Drawn back by the natural beauty and western heritage of the area, she returned in 1978 to call the Yampa Valley her home.
-With a background in economics and finance, Kathy has taught at Colorado Mountain College and worked in accounting in the hospitality industry and, now, for over ten years, at Yampa Valley Land Trust.
+With a background in economics and finance, Kathy has taught at Colorado Mountain College and worked in accounting in the hospitality and non-profit industries.

 If you would like to join our team, or learn more, please contact us: